Dry Rot (film)

 Dry Rot is a 1956 British comedy film directed by Maurice Elvey, and starring Ronald Shiner, Brian Rix, Peggy Mount, and Sid James.

-The story is an adaptation of a 1954 Whitehall farce by John Chapman, who also wrote the screenplay, in which the sketchy story plays second fiddle to the quick-paced action and unlikely situations.
+The screenplay is by John Chapman, adapted from his 1954 Whitehall farce of the same name.

 The plot concerns the practice of gambling, which was illegal in the United Kingdom at the time, other than at racecourses.

 Plot

-Three dodgy bookies, Alf Tubbe (Ronald Shiner), Flash Harry (Sidney James), and Fred Phipps (Brian Rix), plan to rig a horse race by kidnapping the fancied horse and its French jockey.
+Three dodgy bookies, Alf Tubbe, Flash Harry, and Fred Phipps plan to rig a horse race by kidnapping the fancied horse and its French jockey.
 They stay at a country house hotel near the racecourse, run by Colonel and Mrs Wagstaff, where they conceal the horse Sweet Lavender (and later the jockey) in a hidden cellar.
 They substitute Fred for the real jockey, expecting him to lose, but this plan backfires when he wins.

-A subplot sees the dimwitted Fred fall in love with the hotel chambermaid Beth (Joan Sims).
+A subplot sees the dimwitted Fred fall in love with the hotel chambermaid Beth.
 A final chase scene has the main characters on a fire engine being pursued by the police.

 The title Dry Rot refers to the rotten wood on the hotel stairs, which regularly catches every character unawares.